 The words “we’ll have to go to tribunal” can feel like the end of the road.
 It sounds formal, legal, and frightening.
-Most parents have never been inside a courtroom, and the idea of challenging a local authority feels overwhelming.
+Most parents and carers have never been inside a courtroom, and the idea of challenging a local authority feels overwhelming.

 Here’s what the process actually looks like, from start to finish.